Peakboard/peakboard.github.io/content/_administration/en-adding.md

   - /administration/PB%202.x%20Box/en-adding.html
 ---

 To add a Peakboard Box to the Peakboard Designer, click on the Peakboard Box button (1) in the menu bar.
-This will open the Peakboard Box Settings.
+This will open the Peakboard Box settings.

 ![Peakboard Box button](/assets/images/admin/add/en_add-box-01.png)

-Here you have several options to add Peakboard Boxes Click on the add button (2) in the Peakboard Box Settings to open the selection dialog.
+Here you have several options to add Peakboard Boxes.
+Click on the add button (2) in the Peakboard Box Settings to open the selection dialog.

 ![Peakboard Box selection](/assets/images/admin/add/en_add-box-02.png)